Chase Atlantic: 2023–present: Return from Hiatus and Lost in Heaven

 In 2023, after a break to work on themselves, Chase Atlantic made their return to the music scene with the release of the single "Mamacita" on 26 September.
 The track, which blends elements of alternative R&B and pop, marked the beginning of a new era for the band.

 On 20 September 2024, they set the release of their next studio album, Lost in Heaven, for 1 November 2024.
-The album preceded three new singles "Die for Me", "Doubt It" and "Ricochet", released on 23 August, 20 September and 11 October 2024, respectively, and would also include their previous release "Mamacita."
+The album preceded three new singles "Die for Me", "Doubt It", and "Ricochet", released on 23 August, 20 September, and 11 October 2024, respectively, and would also include their previous release "Mamacita."

 Chase Atlantic posing on a rocky terrain during golden hour.

 During the production of Lost in Heaven, Chase Atlantic faced a significant setback when lead vocalist Mitchel Cave accidentally left his laptop in the rain, resulting in the loss of a substantial amount of their work.
 Reflecting on this incident, Cave explained, "We basically had to make a fifth album, because we lost so much of what we were gonna do."
 He further added, "I still don't keep any backups.
 I guess I like playing with fire.
 Or maybe I like the challenges, because none of our albums have been a piece of cake."
 Despite this challenge, the band persevered, reworking the lost material and ultimately releasing the album to critical acclaim.

 On 16 October 2024, Chase Atlantic embarked on their Lost in Heaven Tour, with performances scheduled at multiple venues worldwide, which include The Toyota Music Factory in North America, the Riverstage Brisbane in Australia, The O2 Arena in United Kingdom, and the Lanxess Arena in Europe.

 In a podcast interview with The Zach Sang Show, released on 13 February 2025, Chase Atlantic announced that they are working on a deluxe edition of their album Lost in Heaven.
 Christian Anthony described this upcoming release as "an extension of the story on Aura and Void," featuring material that "didn't make the album."
 The deluxe edition aims to expand upon the themes explored in the original release, incorporating additional tracks that complement the existing narrative.

-On August 14 and September 12, 2025, the trio released the singles "Facedown" and "Remind Me," respectively, which were announced as part of the deluxe edition of Lost in Heaven, titled Lost in Heaven (High as Hell), released on October 3, 2025.
-The deluxe edition included two additional tracks, "Warcry" and "Victory Lap," the latter featuring alternative rock singer De'Wayne, and Australian singer-songwriter Larissa Lambert.
+On 14 August and 12 September 2025, the trio released the singles "Facedown" and "Remind Me" respectively, which were announced as part of the deluxe edition of Lost in Heaven, titled Lost in Heaven (High as Hell), released on October 3, 2025.
+The deluxe edition included two additional tracks, "Warcry" and "Victory Lap", the latter featuring alternative rock singer De'Wayne, and Australian singer-songwriter Larissa Lambert.

 On the 2 October 2025 episode of Artist Friendly with Joel Madden, the band announced a forthcoming concert film set for theatres, documenting their sold-out performance at The O2 Arena in London.
 During the interview, they also stated that their most recent tour at-the-time of publication had sold more than 250,000 tickets.